 If the patient’s heart rate rises about the rate specified by the physician you increase the rate.
 If the rate dips below what you desire, you decrease the rate.
 Titrating Cardizem isn’t impossible, or even that hard really, you just have to know the parameters to follow.
 You should also monitor the patient’s blood pressure.
 If their systolic pressure drops below 90 then Cardizem is contraindicated.

 You also have to make sure that you are paying attention to the patient and not just vital signs.
 If the patient tells you they feel like something bad is going to happen or that they are about to die LISTEN TO THEM!

 Advocate for the Patient

-If the patient needs to transferred to another unit to more closely monitor their infusions it does not mean that you are not a good nurse.
+If the patient needs to transfer to another unit to more closely monitor their infusions, it does not mean that you are not a good nurse.
 On the contrary, it means that you are a good enough nurse to make sure your patients get the best care possible.

 Cardiac nurses are some of the bravest and skilled nurses I know.
 I’ve seen CCU nurses bring patient’s back from near death through an organized ballet of V-Fib.
 I have personally saved a life by paying close attention to my patient’s condition and pushing a few ml of Cardizem.
 Whether you work in the ER, OR, ICU, CCU, Med Surg, or a long-term care facility, you have the ability to make a difference and save a life by paying attention to their needs and delivering the best nursing care possible.
 This means knowing how to titrate a Cardizem drip.

 Master Cardiology with the NRSNG Cardiac Essentials Course

 Without a doubt, the NRSNG Cardiac Essentials Course is one of the best ways to hone your cardiology skills.
 This is particularly useful if you’re prepping for the NCLEX, but any nurse could benefit from this fantastic program.
 Get your copy today.